 If a rider calls looking for a lost item, the call will use a third-party app so both your phone numbers will be hidden.
 If Lyft texts you because a rider has reached out to us, contact the rider using the phone number we provide.

 Feel free to make arrangements to meet the rider with the lost item.
-If you're unable to meet up, let us know by tapping 'Contact Support' below.
+If you're unable to meet in person, select 'Contact Support' below to let us know.
 We'll make arrangements for you to ship the item free of charge.

 If the rider hasn't contacted you yet, send us a message by tapping 'Contact Support' below.
 Include the following: